Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint: Introduction

 In summary, the contributions of this paper are:

-\begin{itemize} \item We reexamine the impact of imbalanced data distributions in regression tasks from the perspective of distribution discrepancy and introduce the concept of aligning a model's prediction distribution with the label distribution by leveraging distribution priors. \item We propose a novel, differentiable approach for measuring the distribution distance in regression tasks, extending distribution distance optimization techniques from classification tasks to regression domains. \item Through extensive experiments on multiple datasets, we validate the effectiveness of Dist Loss in deep imbalanced regression, achieving SOTA performance in few-shot regions. \end{itemize}
+\begin{itemize} \item We analyze the impact of imbalanced data distributions in regression from a distributional perspective and introduce the concept of aligning the model’s prediction distribution with the label distribution by leveraging distributional priors. \item We propose a differentiable approach for measuring distribution distance in regression tasks, extending distribution alignment techniques from classification to regression. \item Extensive experiments on diverse datasets demonstrate the effectiveness of Dist Loss in imbalanced regression, achieving SOTA performance in few-shot regions. \end{itemize}